Jimdo/puppet-skeleton/TESTING.md

     $ bundle exec rake test

+The `test` task is an alias for `test:all` and also happens to be the default when no task is given.
 All test-related tasks are described in more detail below.

 ### puppet-lint